 As if Utah couldn’t offer any more adventure, we recommend a national park vacation to the state’s most popular stop.
 Featuring expansive views of emerald pools, meandering rivers, red rock arches, and slot canyons, the park is a gateway to the unique beauty of the Southwest.
 Zion National Park sees 300 days of sunshine and promises a new experience for any traveler, from the nail-biting trip up Angels Landing hike, to an easygoing riverside walk.

 Visit the Narrows for a hike around Temple of Sinawava’s springs and a chance to stare up in awe at mammoth ruby canyon walls.
-Check out Coral Pink Sand Dunes State Park nearby and a family trip to Grafton’s Ghost Town.
+Check out Coral Pink Sand Dunes State Park nearby and Grafton’s Ghost Town makes for a great family trip.

 While you can generally cover a national park’s must-see spots in two days, it’s better to take your time to get the most out of your trip.
 For larger national parks or parks with more attractions, like Rocky Mountain National Park, Yellowstone National Park, or Yosemite National Park, it’s best to spend 3–5 days if possible to get the full experience.
 Watch for wildlife, explore neighboring towns, and savor the stillness in between adventures.